This is your exclusive glimpse into the first Bacha Coffee outlet in Malaysia

 As for entrees, a concise selection of poultry, fish, and meats are available, served in a medley of combinations from sandwiches to mains.
 But of course, it’s the viennoiseries that marry best with their coffees, with croissants and pastries galore.
 The raspberry croissants, served with bright coils of red and filled with a rich fruit compote, were our choice for the afternoon with their crisp exterior and fluffy bite.

-As a whole, the experience isn’t at all dissimilar to its V3 Gourmet stablemate, TWG.
-Prices are also par for the course, with coffees starting from RM30.
+As a whole, the dining experience isn’t at all dissimilar to its V3 Gourmet stablemate, TWG.
+The same degree of great care and meticulous attention to detail that the tea house is known for has been echoed by its coffee counterpart, providing a familiar approach to hospitality that the group has come to define itself by.
 Bacha Coffee can be found at Level G in KLCC, across from the Burger & Lobster outlet.